Douglas S. Horowitz

 Doug advises on the high-yield bond and bank sides of acquisition financings and refinancings as well as IPOs and other equity financings and has practiced in a variety of industries such as technology, media, telecommunications, industrials, healthcare, gaming, real estate, and natural resources.

 Celebrated in Chambers as “encyclopedic,” “analytic,” “brilliant,” and “problem solver who thinks outside the box,” Doug has been recognized as a leading finance lawyer by Chambers USA, Chambers Global, The Legal 500 and Euromoney's IFLR 1000: The Guide to the World's Leading Financial Law Firms.
-In 2020, Law360 named him as a 2020 MVP in Capital Markets.
-In 2015, Doug was named a rising star by The New York Law Journal, and in 2010, he was recognized as one of Law 360's ten "Rising Legal Stars under 40" in the area of corporate finance.
+He was recognized as a Dealmaker of the Year in 2021 by New York Law Journal and was named as a 2020 MVP in Capital Markets by Law360.
+In 2015, Doug was named a rising star by New York Law Journal, and in 2010, he was recognized as one of Law360's ten "Rising Legal Stars under 40" in the area of corporate finance.

 Doug became a partner in 2007.